kefniark/python-program-structure/README.md

 python-program-structure
 ========================

-A simple Structure to start Python Applications
+A simple Structure to start Python Applications.

 Installed / Dependencies
 -------------------------------------------